Locations in Aurora, Buena Vista, Leadville, and Montrose

 How do I get started?
 What information will you need?

 Step one is to fill out a ‘Request for Services” form at the bottom of the home page on our website.
 Once this is complete, we will check your benefits and contact you to discuss your needs or the needs of your loved one.
 If you decide to proceed with services, we will schedule an intake meeting.
 Intake meetings are typically completed with two clinicians.
 While one clinician gathers information from the parent or caregiver, the other clinician will be interacting with the child or individual in need of services, assessing the individual’s play skills, language and communication skills, interest in various reinforcers and more.
 Information gathered during the intake will determine therapy recommendations and what initial goals and strategies will be most appropriate for the starting phases of treatment.
-Intake meetings typically last 1 ½ hours.
-Diagnosis paperwork is required to be approved for ongoing services.
-If you have diagnostic paperwork, please be sure to bring this to the intake or upload to the website when you apply.
-If you do not have a copy of diagnosis paperwork, CAC can send you a medical necessity form for your child’s Primary Care Physician to complete, sign and fax to us.
+Intake meetings typically last 1½ hours.
+Diagnosis paperwork is required by many private insurance funders to be approved for ongoing services, but is not required by Medicaid.
+If you have diagnostic paperwork or screeners from your well-child visits, please be sure to bring these to the intake or upload to the website when you apply.
+If you do not have a copy of diagnosis or screener paperwork, CAC can work directly with you child’s Primary Care Physician to gather forms needed.
 The following documents are not required but can be very informative if available: